Water Meter Boxes

 How to Tell if You Have a Leak

 Sometimes it is easy to tell if you have a water leak.
 For example, when water is pooling on the property, or you can see water dripping or spraying out of a pipe on your property.
 Other times the leaks are relatively small, or the water drains off your property before you notice it pooling.
 Even small leaks can dramatically increase your water bill.
-To find out if you have a leak, use the methods below.
+To find out if you have a leak, use the following methods.

 Turn off all water faucets, taps or other fixtures that use water inside and outside your home.
 Record the meter's current reading and return in two to three hours to see if there is a change.
 If the meter reading has changed, you may have a leak.